2014 Indian general election: Indian National Congress

 Incumbent Prime Minister Manmohan Singh said that he would not return to his role should the INC get a majority or plurality.
 Rahul Gandhi told Dainik Bhaskar that he was "ready to take charge" of any responsibility the party gave him and he added that: "My focus for India is a long term vision, where all Indians are treated with equality, respect and are given equal opportunities."
 At the party meeting it was decided not to name a prime ministerial candidate amid fears it would turn the election into a presidential one.
 This was criticised by the BJP.
-Gandhi would instead lead the party's campaign.
+Sonia Gandhi would instead lead the party's campaign.
 He also called the election a turning point.
 Sonia Gandhi then said that the party will face upcoming challenges and the election with a "lot of determination;" she added that the election would be a battle for India.
 "Divisive forces are stretching social fabric to breaking point.
 Opposition's way is to spread disharmony.
 There's a face hidden behind the mask of compassion."